AXorsk/OI-Template/README.md

 # OI-Template

-This repositories includes some senior templates for OI Algorithm
+This repository includes some senior templates for OI Algorithms.

 **More convenient?** _Maybe._